 The Time before and the Ascension

-Before the cataclysm, Vendaeros was an interesting dichotomy of farmers and working class in the rural areas, while the province was filled with high society and some of the premier artists of their day.
-Vendaeros always considered itself somewhat rivals to Aeteras, and when Kaanan’s new ideas and progressiveness was embraced by those who called Vendaeros home and concerned themselves with the finer aspects of life.
-Many advancements in architecture, music and painting took place during this time as new trends were quickly adopted.
-Then came the Ascension, and the world changed.
+Before the cataclysm, Vendaeros was an interesting dichotomy of farmers and working class in the rural areas, while the province was filled with high socialites and some of the premier artists of their day who concerned themselves with the finer aspects of life.
+Vendaeros always considered itself healthy rivals to Aeteras; then came the Ascension, and the world changed.

 The first inkling of something wrong was the great rumbling that took place as the ground itself, once so steady and firm, was ripped from its foundation and rose into the air.
 Great panic took place as the region rose, breaking apart as it did, till it finally settled thousands of feet into the sky.
 Where once was a complete land of rolling hills, beautiful valleys, and picturesque mountains was a collection of floating islands but fractured islands.